ALaDyn/pepc/README.md

 - frontends: different applications that utilize the treecode for their respective very specific purpose

-In case you want to use pepc for developing an own treecode-based N-body code, you might start by copying and modifying the pepc-mini frontend, which is a very simple coulomb-MD programme.
+In case you want to use PEPC for developing an own treecode-based N-body code, you might start by copying and modifying the `pepc-mini` frontend, which is a very simple coulomb-MD programme.
 It uses the coulomb backend, that implements an expansion of the plummer potential 1/sqrt(r^2+eps^2) up to quadrupole order.